-A cheque is an exchange bill drawn upon a delegated banker which is only payable on demand by the applicant.
-In a strict legal sense, the individual/ organisation issuing the cheque is named a ‘drawer’ and therefore the individual/ organisation in whose favour the cheque has been issued is named the ‘drawee’.
+A cheque is a financial instrument that plays a crucial role in the business and financial world.
+It is a form of bill of exchange, and is drawn upon a specified banker, and is payable only on demand by the applicant.
+In legal terms, the individual or organisation issuing the cheque is known as the ‘drawer’, and the individual or organisation in whose favour the cheque has been issued is known as the ‘drawee’.

 The said interim compensation got to be paid within a period of 60 days from the date on which the order thereto effect is formed.
 The interim compensation so recovered shall be deductible from the quantity of fine imposed under Section 138 by the Magistrate upon conviction of the drawer or any compensation directed to be paid under Section 357 of Code of Criminal Procedure, 1973.
 Section 138 of the Act of 1881 provides for imposition of a sentence of imprisonment not exceeding a period of two years or fine extending to twice the amount of the dishonoured cheque or even both.
 The said amount of interim compensation may also be recovered within the manner provided under Section 421 of Cr.
 P. C – by way of attachment and sale of any movable property of the drawer or a warrant to the Collector of the concerned district to recover an equivalent as arrears of land revenue from the movable or immovable property of the drawer.
 If the drawer of the cheque is acquitted, the Court shall direct the complainant to repay to the drawer the quantity of interim compensation, with interest at the bank rate as published by the Reserve Bank of India, prevalent at the start of the relevant year.

 Looking for the Best Lawyer for Cheque Bounce Case?